 In the field copper is used in animals at risk of gastrointestinal problems.
 According to Cohen copper can contribute to intestinal health in two ways.
 First as an antimicrobial agent with activity against E.coli and Salmonella spp.
-Secondly, copper would protect the mucosal cells from free radical damage and thereby prevent mucosal damage or promote its recovery [97].
-Pang et al showed with in vitro studies that copper can result in higher Lactobacilli spp and lower E.coli concentrations, but concludes that more research is needed [101].
+Secondly, copper would protect the mucosal cells from free radical damage and thereby prevent mucosal damage or promote its recovery [99].
+Pang et al showed with in vitro studies that copper can result in higher Lactobacilli spp and lower E.coli concentrations, but concludes that more research is needed [103].
+The EFSA has done a literature search on the effects of copper on the gut microbiota.
+In low concentrations (<50mg/kg feed) it affects mainly clostridia.
+Higher concentrations (>200 mg/kg feed) also influence lactobacilli and coliform bacteria [104].

 Positive effects on production parameters such as average daily gain and feed conversion rate have also been studied extensively.
 Most authors found an effect with concentrations of 125-188 ppm, which is higher than the allowed concentrations.
-Effects on production are mainly seen in 'high microbial environments' [98, 102-104].
+Effects on production are mainly seen in 'high microbial environments' [100, 105-107].